-Jacob Carter is the project director for Building Bridges, a UMass Public Art and Engagement Initiative that draws on the power of solidarity and creative expression to bring people together and create a bridge across difference.
-He also provides leadership on The Partnership for Worker Education career ladder programing at the Physical Plant.
-Prior to his work at The Partnership for Worker Education, Jacob has over 15 years of working with various educational nonprofits in Central America and the U.S. including locally as a board member for the Massachusetts Fair Housing Center in Holyoke, MA.
-Jacob is completing a doctoral program at the Center for International Education with a focus on international nongovernmental organizations working in the education sector in Guatemala.
-Outside of work, he enjoys playing the guitar, being outdoors and spending time with his family.
+Jacob Carter began his role as the director of PWE in 2023.
+Formerly the assistant director, Jacob co-founded and was project director for Building Bridges, a UMass Public Art and Engagement Initiative that draws on the power of solidarity and creative expression to bring people together and create a bridge across difference.
+He also co-launched and served as the project director for the Facilities and Campus Services Career Ladder.
+Jacob has nearly 20 years of experience working with various educational nonprofits in Central America and the U.S. including currently as a board member for the Massachusetts Fair Housing Center in Holyoke, MA and SERES in Guatemala and El Salvador.
+He completed his doctoral studies at UMass with a concentration in International Education and Latin American, Caribbean, and Latino/a studies and conducted research on multistakeholder partnerships for education in Guatemala.
+Outside of work, he enjoys playing the guitar, being outdoors, and spending time with his family.

 Larissa Chekmareva is a doctoral student in International Education at the University of Massachusetts.
 Her 20+ years of professional experience comes from higher education management and administration in Kazakhstan as well as international consulting projects with UNESCO, UNICEF, the World Bank, AACRAO, national Ministries of Education, NGOs, and educational institutions in Central Asia and globally.
 At PWE, Larissa has the role of Project Coordinator for Culinary Career Ladder.
 This multilingual multicultural project serves new employees in dining services at five campuses in the State of Massachusetts in, at least, three training areas: onboarding, basic computer skills, and basic culinary English.

-Joseph Connolly co-founded the program in 1987 and has served as its director since that time.
+Joseph Connolly co-founded the program in 1987 and served as its director until 2023.
+Joe is now serving as a Senior Technical Advisor to provide ongoing support for grants and contracts as well as to support the leadership transition.
 He has a doctorate in worker education and comparative teaching methods, a Masters in labor studies, and a Masters in educational counseling.
 He has a strong interest in participatory teaching, and issues of voice, visibility, and social justice.
 He also worked for AFSCME 1776 from 1981 until retiring in 2016.

 Sophie Copley is a work-study office assistant with the Partnership for Worker Education.
 Since the spring 2022 semester, she has been with us and is a junior studying Anthropology and Social Thought and Political Economy.
 She is also involved with STPEC Executive Committee and the UMass mutual aid project and other initiatives around campus.